json-schema-org/website/ CONTRIBUTING.md

 ### 📈 Publish a Case Study

-To publish a case study, we encourage you to join `#case-studies` channel in our [Slack workspace](https://json-schema.org/slack) and introduce your use case.
+To publish a case study, we encourage you to join `#adopters` channel in our [Slack workspace](https://json-schema.org/slack) and introduce your use case.

 ### 📋 Improving the Documentation